TheInformationLab/Tableau-Embed-Portal-Starter/README.md

 }
 ```

 The authtoken from the authentication call is being using the `X-Tableau-Auth` header.
 No paging is implemented in this example.
-If you would like the implement pagination, please see the [Tableau API documentation](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_concepts_paging.htm).
+If you would like to implement pagination, please see the [Tableau API documentation](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_concepts_paging.htm).

 **Note:** the authtoken is valid for 240 minutes by default.
 If you need to refresh the token, you need to call the authentication API again.
 However, this depends on your setup.
 This starter kit does not store the authentication token anywhere and is being called each time you refresh the page.
 This might lead to a lot of calls to your Tableau Cloud or Server site.
 A good setup for production would be to store the token in a database and call the authentication API only when the token is expired.